 Value-Based Care and Patient Safety

-HLC Position: HLC’s proactive approach to the ongoing and intensifying debate over value-based care advocates regulatory reform as essential to removing barriers and spurring accelerated healthcare innovation.
-HLC supports value-based delivery and payment arrangements to encourage innovation that improves the patient experience, which requires modernization of the Stark Law and the Anti-Kickback Statute to ensure that crosssectoral collaboration can occur to advance value-based healthcare.
+HLC Position: HLC takes a proactive approach to encourage adoption of value-based care, advocating regulatory reform as essential to removing barriers and spurring accelerated healthcare innovation.
+HLC supports value-based delivery and payment arrangements to encourage innovation that improves the patient experience.
+This requires continued modernization of the Physician Self-Referral (Stark) Law and the Anti-Kickback Statute to ensure that crosssectoral collaboration can occur to advance better care coordination.
+While HLC was pleased the Department of Health and Human Services (HHS) released proposed regulations to modernize these laws, more is still needed from Congress to bring about change that cannot be achieved through regulation.
 HLC continues to support “red tape” reform to help streamline, improve, and modernize healthcare regulations.

 HLC Recent Activity:

 - HLC continues to build support among members of Congress and other policymakers regarding the need for comprehensive Stark and Anti-Kickback modernization, garnering additional congressional supporters.

 - On February 18, HLC submitted a statement for the House Ways and Means Subcommittee on Health hearing, “More Cures for More Patients: Overcoming Pharmaceutical Barriers.”
 HLC supported changes to modernize the federal fraud and abuse legal framework to encourage innovation, competition, and a collaborative environment for payers, providers, manufacturers, and patients.

 - In December, HLC commented on the Office of Inspector General and CMS proposed rules on modernizing the Anti-Kickback Statute and Stark Law proposed rules, noting provisions that would most support value-based care and identifying outstanding issues not addressed in the proposed rules.